dfglfa/parents-conference/README.md

 As a student / parent:

-1. Log in with the credentials provided on the newsletter.
+1. Log in with the provided credentials.
 2. Book the desired slots for the desired teacher.
 If your siblings are connected to your account, you have a unified booking "matrix" for all siblings.
 3. Print your time-table.